Survey on Financing and Growth of Small and Medium Enterprises

 Finally, edit rules were incorporated into the imputation system to detect and resolve any remaining errors, as well as to ensure that the imputed data were consistent.

 After microdata verification, a variable was created for each of the survey variables to identify those that had either failed the verification rules or had missing values.
 Two classes of units were created: total non-response cases and partial non-response cases.
-Total non-response units were treated through weighting, as the weights of responding units in the same stratum were adjusted to represent the non-response units as well.
+Total non-response units were treated through weighting, as the weights of responding units in the same homogenous class with respect to the propensity to respond were adjusted to represent the non-response units as well.
+These adjusted weights were calibrated to the strata population counts.
 Partial non-response units were completed using imputation.

 Partial non-response imputation was performed independently for each of the various target populations.
 For instance, complete data from the sample for cooperatives cannot be used to impute missing data for units in the information and communication technologies sample.
-The missing variables were imputed using the nearest neighbour imputation method.
-The minimax distance function is used to find the closest donor.
+The missing variables were imputed using a randomly selected donor or using the nearest neighbour imputation method.
+For the nearest neighbour approach, the minimax distance function is used to find the closest donor.
 The minimax distance function determines the closest donor as being the one with the smallest maximum absolute difference between the value of its matching variables and those of the recipient.
-For most variables, the matching variable used was the employment figure.
+For most variables, the matching variable used was the revenue figure.
 Imputation was performed within groups of units called imputation classes.
-These imputation classes were formed of similar size units (employment), in the same geography and in the same industry.
+These imputation classes were formed of similar size units (employment), of similar age, in the same geography and in the same industry.

 A minimum number of units was required within each imputation class.
 When imputation classes were too small, larger classes were created by combining several classes together.

 To ensure internal consistency (coherence between variables of the same record), missing or incoherent variable values were imputed in sequence in which they appeared on the questionnaire.
 This allowed for an imputed question at one point in the questionnaire may have been used as a matching variable for a question located further along in the questionnaire.